zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 - Add the setting `"go.docsTool": "gogetdoc"` to use `gogetdoc` which drives the Go to definition feature
 - Run the command `Go: Install/Update Tools`, choose `gogetdoc` and `gopkgs` from the list to update them

+## Features that are broken, but we are in the process of fixing:
+- Auto-completion
+- Code coverage

 ## Features not affected in the first place:
 - Build : The build on save features as well as the `Go: Build ...` commands
 - Test : Running tests via the `Go: Test` commands as well as the "run tests" codelens.